pandabydesiigner/tweetscrape/README.md

 _note: to use multi media scraper youll need multiple accounts as youll probably rate limit otherwise_

+**if you dont have multiple accounts pass -s to just use single account**

 create an `accounts.json` in project root with the following structure:

 ```js